gradenfroese/2dayGabonR/README.md

-# 3dayR
+# 2dayR
-My three day R course
+Grady's 2 day R course

 ## Structure and to do list